galdea/content/src/content/lesson/sorting-algorithms-explanied-in-javascript.md

 };
 ```

-> :tv: In this link, you will find [a relly good 2 min video explanation](https://www.youtube.com/watch?v=xli_FI7CuzA).
+> :tv: In this link, you will find [a really good 2 min video explanation](https://www.youtube.com/watch?v=xli_FI7CuzA).

 > :tv: Here is a really [weird group of bulgarian's](https://www.youtube.com/watch?v=lyZQPjUT5B4&t=1s) dancing the bubble-sort algorithm.